KeziahForks/100-days-of-code/log.md

 **Today's Progress**: I tried to clean my code on my Discord bot project, learn how to export / require modules, and I worked a little on the bot itself.

 **Link to work:** [gelbooru-bot](https://github.com/KeziahMoselle/gelbooru-bot)

+### Day 16: October 9, 2018

+**Today's Progress**: Started learning VueJS today, Hope it will help me to get a cleaner and more maintainable code.

+**Link to work:** No project at the moment.